GerritCodeReview/plugins_javamelody/src/main/resources/Documentation/build.md

 Build
 =====

 This plugin is built with Bazel.
+Currently, only in Gerrit tree build is supported.

 Clone (or link) this plugin to the `plugins` directory of Gerrit's source tree.